-Fun Fact: Sullivan taught a course in Dungeons and Dragons at MIT.
-He and teaching partner, Marty Sirkinwere, were the first to teach Dungeons and Dragons at a university.
+Fun Fact: In the late 1970s, Steve taught a course in Dungeons & Dragons at MIT.
+He and teaching partner Marty Sirkin were the first to teach D&D at a university.

 Graduated from the American Academy of Art in 1989.
 From there, I stippled my way into the commercial field working for a few Chicago agencies.
 I’ve been doing my fantasy art since 1990 and started freelancing for FASA in 1991.
 My first painting for publication was in 1992 for FASA’s Jake Falcon Sourcebook.
 I was hired as a full time illustrator for FASA in the fall of 1992.
 My work can be found in Shadowrun, MechWarrior, and EarthDawn.
 I was hired as a full-time artist with TSR as well.
 Later, was hired by the Wizards of the Coast as an artist for Magic and the Potter cards.
 And, I have done artwork for the D&D Birthright covers as well.